Bias robustness of depth estimators in multivariate settings: Numerical study

+We include several estimators in our simulation study.
+To compute them, we use functions from R packages available on the Comprehensive R Archive Network (CRAN), with default argument values in all cases.
+We selected packages whose implementations ensure Fisher consistency of the estimators.
+The robust estimators for multivariate scatter under consideration are the sample covariance matrix (\textsc{SCOV)}, the minimum volume ellipsoid estimator (\textsc{MVE}), the minimum covariance determinant estimator (\textsc{MCD}), S-estimator for multivariate location and scatter (\textsc{SE)}, S-estimators with non-monotonic weight functions (\textsc{Rocke}), MM-estimators (\textsc{MM)}, the Stahel-Donoho location scatter estimator (\textsc{SD}), and the Deepest Estimator (\textsc{MDepth}).
+A brief description of them is available at the Appendix.
 We do not compute Tyler's M-estimator of scatter, since we are only using routines available at the CRAN Project and the R package ICSNP takes the sample mean as multivariate location estimator by default, which makes the comparison with other robust proposals unreliable.